Wesley-Bian/sdhacks/README.md

 # deleteTable()
 clears table, prompts user for leftovers.

+# Deploy!
+This current version is just a prototype, but assuming you have all the needed dependencies (react native, react.js, npm, expo), simply just run 'npm start'

 ## Routes

 ‘/’ - welcome page
 ‘/resturaunt’ displays the viewWaitlist.js ‘/resturaunt/add’ displays the customer join.js
-‘resturaunt/employee’ displays the employee.js page
+‘/employee’ displays the employee.js page
 ‘/foodbank’ displays the foodbank.js